 Despite their size, they can be just as easy to maneuver.
 Many have a self-propelled mechanism that allows for controlling at multiple forward and reverse speeds.
 This makes it easy to plow through a long stretch of snow without slowing down.

 This type of snow blower is built for efficiently removing large amounts of snow.
 They can handle the light and heavy variety on all surface types.
 Best for those in snowy climates with medium-to-large sized driveways.
 They are pricey, but you get what you pay for.
+Check out our list of the best two stage snow blowers of 2019.

 Three-Stage Snow Blower